 KARL STITTGEN (1930-2023)

 Inspired by Frank Lloyd Wright, Stittgen pursued architecture and interior design as well.
-He received a Fellowship at Wright’s Taliesin West in 1961.
-In 1974 Stittgen took a break from jewelry to focus on interior design, only to return to goldsmithing in 1984.
-In 2009, Karl Stittgen was honored with the Creative Achievement Award of Distinction in Vancouver.
-Stittgen was selected for his “profound and lasting impact on applied art and design in British Columbia.
+He received a fellowship at Wright’s Taliesin West in 1961.
+In 1974, Stittgen took a break from jewelry to focus on interior design, only to return to goldsmithing in 1984.
 Stittgen’s work is about juxtapositions.
 Inspired by nature, he also looked to architecture as a major inspiration.
-Stittgen’s style is quiet, diverse, often akin to his contemporaries in the modernist jewelry world.
+Stittgen’s style is quiet and diverse, often akin to his contemporaries in the modernist jewelry world.
 He has centered large stones in textured or plain gold.
-His work may be recognized by its “molten” gold settings; and also for their organic and free-form designs.
+His work may be recognized by its “molten” gold settings and also for its organic and free-form designs.